slamba10/railsdecalfinalproject/README.md

 Franky: Created users and figured out user authentication
 Connie: Created task models
 Sahil: Figured out how the relationship between task and user
-James: Helped with relationship and created seed file
+James: Helped with relationship and pushed to Heroku